project-owner/Peppy.doc/Finishing.md

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/woodware/case-5.png|alt=case-5]]
 </p>
 In a week I got very nice smooth flat glass surface.
 Shellac doesn't block UV rays.
 As I did that on open air with sun rays hitting the case the cherry wood became darker than it was originally coming closer to the walnut.
+But don't expose the piece to the open sun for a long time as the shellac and oil can literally boil and it will be difficult to get rid of those small air bubbles in your finish.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/woodware/case-6.png|alt=case-6]]
 </p>